Child Poverty Reduction Unit

 For example, by the end of Key Stage 4, students from what are described as ‘disadvantaged’ backgrounds in the North East were 18.1 months behind their peers in 2019.
 In 2022, this had risen to 18.8 months.
 The gap has increased at all stages of education, with children from disadvantaged backgrounds 4.8 months behind their peers before starting school.

-How can I keep up to date with the Mayor’s child poverty plan?
+How can I show my support for the Mayor’s child poverty plan?